thank-you9527/089487/README.md

 4. Open `http://localhost:3000/` in your browser.
    The landing page offers links to register or log in before entering the game.

+Authentication tokens are delivered via an HttpOnly cookie; the client does not need to store them.

 Features:
 - Scrollable log area with search and lazy loading of older entries.